telerik/teststudio-docs/docs/features/recorder/advanced-recording-tools/dom-explorer.md

 ,	&nbsp;&nbsp; And

-Here is an example that searches for the "type" attribute that starts with "hidden".
+Here is an example that searches for the "type" attribute that contains "hidden".

 ![Hidden][5]

 ## Regular Expressions

-Regular Expressions (RegEx) are sequences of text characters used to describe a search pattern.
+Regular Expressions (RegEx) are a sequence of text characters used to describe a search pattern.
 They are somewhat akin to "wildcard" characters, i.e. "*" or "?", but are much more flexible and powerful.
-Regular expressions start with the "#" character.
-See MSDN for examples.
+Regular expressions in Test Studio start with the "#" character.
+See <a href="https://docs.microsoft.com/en-us/dotnet/standard/base-types/regular-expression-language-quick-reference" target="_blank">MSDN for examples</a>.

-Here is an example that searches for the "onsubmit" attribute that contains the word "myFunction".
+Below picture demonstrates an example that searches for the "onsubmit" attribute that contains the word "myFunction".

 ![onsubmit][6]